GSA/digitalgov.gov/content/news/2015/02/2015-02-06-getting-to-yes-working-with-vendors-to-secure-terms-of-service-and-federal-friendly-pricing.md

 ## What to Do After the Vendor Says “Yes”

-{{< legacy-img src="2015/02/250-x-186-Businessman-shouting-into-megaphone-Jrcasas-iStock-Thinkstock-158772399.jpg" alt="250-x-186-Businessman-shouting-into-megaphone-Jrcasas-iStock-Thinkstock-158772399" >}}Once you have successfully negotiated a federal-friendly TOS and pricing scale, **tell everyone**.
+{{< legacy-img-right src="2015/02/250-x-186-Businessman-shouting-into-megaphone-Jrcasas-iStock-Thinkstock-158772399.jpg" alt="250-x-186-Businessman-shouting-into-megaphone-Jrcasas-iStock-Thinkstock-158772399" caption="Jrcasas, iStock, Thinkstock" >}}

+Once you have successfully negotiated a federal-friendly TOS and pricing scale, **tell everyone**.
 First call your TOS contact at your agency and tell them the good news.
 Then ensure that they or you contact GSA ([Betsy Steele](mailto:socialmediaapps@gsa.gov)) to let them know about the new TOS and fed-pricing so that they can share your win with the entire federal government community.

 Getting to yes does not have to be difficult.
 The process may take months, however, the rewards of yes, make the effort worth the endeavor.
 So if you have a digital tool that you want to use and there is no TOS or fed-pricing in place by the vendor, send an email, then pick up the phone to call the vendor and start working to Get to Yes.